Dan Bongino: Media career

 Bongino has been a radio host and commentator on both local and national programs.
 He has guest-hosted The Sean Hannity Show and The Mark Levin Show and has filled in on WMAL-FM in Washington, D.C., and WBAL in Baltimore.
 He was a paid contributor to NRATV until December 2018.
 He also guest-hosted Hannity on Fox News in December 2018.

 In December 2019, Bongino launched the Bongino Report as an alternative to the Drudge Report.
 He criticized the Drudge Report's founder, Matt Drudge, for allegedly shifting away from supporting Donald Trump.

-In October 2020 Politico reported that Bongino's posts on Facebook were routinely among the most shared on the platform.
+In October 2020, Politico reported that Bongino's posts on Facebook were routinely among the most shared on the platform.

 Following the January 6 United States Capitol attack, Bongino's Twitter account was temporarily suspended on January 7 for violating the platform's civic integrity policy.
 On his podcast, he argued that political violence had been normalized by leftist movements and accused liberal media outlets of hypocrisy in their coverage of protests.

-In March 2021, Cumulus Media signed Bongino to replace The Rush Limbaugh Show on its talk radio stations while continuing to carry his one-hour podcast.
+In March 2021, Westwood One signed Bongino to replace The Rush Limbaugh Show on its talk radio stations while continuing to carry his one-hour podcast.
 In May of that year, Fox News announced he would host Unfiltered with Dan Bongino, which premiered on June 5.
 Between July and August 2021, he hosted Canceled in the USA, a five-part Fox Nation series on cancel culture.
-Talkers Magazine estimated his radio show had 8.5 million listeners as of October 2021, ranking second among programs competing to succeed Limbaugh.
+Talkers Magazine estimated his radio show had 8.5 million listeners as of October 2021, ranking second among programs competing to succeed Rush Limbaugh.

+On October 19, 2021, Bongino said that he opposed corporate COVID-19 vaccine mandates, although he said he was vaccinated.
+He called on Westwood One parent company Cumulus Media to end their COVID-19 vaccine mandate, which had been announced in September.
+Unvaccinated employees at Cumulus had already been fired on October 11 and replaced.
+"You can have me or the mandate.
+But you can't have both of us", Bongino said on his show.
+After taking nearly two weeks off, he returned to announce he was negotiating his ultimatum with Cumulus, and starting a fund for former employees of Cumulus fired because of the vaccination mandate.
+Brian Rosenwald, a talk radio historian, believed Bongino's request was never much of an ultimatum, seeing little reason for Cumulus or its host to sever ties.
+Rosenwald commented: